kerstin-w/Travel-Africa/README.md

 ### Regions Page

 - You can either select to sell all Posts or just the Posts of the selected region.
-- A list with post according to the selection will be displayed.
+- A list with posts according to the selection will be displayed.
 - All Post Cards show a picture of the post, the date the post was created, a badge of the region, title, shortened description and an Explore Button.
-- All users can see the amount of comments and likes a post already received.
+- All users can see the number of comments and likes a post already received.
 - Pagination is implemented and each site shows a total of 8 posts.

 <img src="documentation/features/post-list.png" width="600px" style="margin: 20px;">